drphil007/trivia/README.md

 A game with trivia questions, fetched from jService.io.

 Trivia
-App with trivia questions fetched from jService.io/app/random.
-Made in Xcode 9.2

 Usage
 - This game app asks you trivia questions fetched from jService.io.
 The player can enter his name to